awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

   Each value is a UTF\-8 string, not more than 256 bytes long\.

-  The tags to use with this `DevEndpoint`\.
-You can use tags to limit access to the `DevEndpoint`\.
-For more information, see [AWS Tags in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html) in the *AWS Glue Developer Guide*\.
+  The tags to use with this DevEndpoint\.
+You may use tags to limit access to the DevEndpoint\.
+For more information about tags in AWS Glue, see [AWS Tags in AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html) in the developer guide\.
 + `Arguments` – A map array of key\-value pairs, not more than 100 pairs\.

   Each key is a UTF\-8 string\.